ldynia/workshop-containerized/readme.md

 while sleep 3600; do :; done
 ```

-As well we have to add command at the end of `Dockerfile`.
+Additionally, have to add a command at the end of the `Dockerfile`.
 This command will execute startup script every time an image is run.

 ```
 ## ~/containerized-workshop/Dockerfile

 # Startup script
-CMD ["bash", "/app/scripts/startup.sh"]
+CMD ["sh", "/app/scripts/startup.sh"]
 ```

 Let's build new image.

 ```
 # Build new image
 user@machine:~/containerized-workshop$ docker build -t ldynia/conteneraized-workshop:2.0 .